nolemb/CarPlateParkingSort/README.md

   Inset in the module `Redis_DB`, in `self.redis_db = redis.Redis()`
   `redis.Redis(host='your host', port= your port, password='your password')`

+## Program will be terminated in the following cases:
+1. To terminate, user should use the 'Enter' key for an empty input.
+2. User input is invalid
+3. ocrspace exception
+4. ocrspace failed to extract text from image
+5. Image does not contain any text

 ## OCRSPACE Exceptions are handled by OCRSPACE, for example:
 1. timeout